Are you looking for summer sensory activities for your kids? Grab the free printables to set-up this Summer Sensory Bin!

 - Crayons (optional)

-To get the sensory activity ready for your preschoolers, click on the button below and fill out the form.
+To get the sensory activity ready for your preschoolers, fill out the form below.

 Then, download the sun cards and the recording sheet that you want to use.